conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

 ## 4. Create service accounts

-Once the virtual cluster is created and contains the topics to expose to your partners, you'll need to create service accounts and configure ACLs.
+Once the virtual cluster is created and contains the topics to expose to your partners, you'll need to create service accounts and configure ACLs (Access Control Lists).

 Create two service accounts for the partner virtual cluster: **one super user and one partner user**.